tanagumo/iam-action-catalog/README.md

 # iam-action-catalog

-`iam-action-catalog` is a CLI tool that scrapes the official AWS IAM documentation to extract a list of IAM actions per service, including the `last_accessed_trackable` flag — which indicates whether each action is tracked by AWS Access Analyzer for unused permission analysis.

-The tool automatically caches results to avoid redundant scraping and will transparently re-fetch the latest data if the cache is missing, expired, or malformed.

-> ✅ Ideal for detecting unused IAM permissions **even without CloudTrail**, by leveraging `last_accessed_trackable`.
+A CLI tool to identify IAM actions that can be safely removed — **without relying on CloudTrail or AWS Access Analyzer (external sharing)**.

+This tool uses IAM's built-in *last accessed information APIs* and a local "action catalog" to determine which actions have not been used in a given time window and can be confidently considered unused.

 ---

-## Features
+## 1. Overview

-- 🧩 **Scrapes IAM actions per AWS service**
-- 🔍 **Extracts `last_accessed_trackable`**, used in Access Analyzer to determine unused permissions
+This tool helps audit IAM roles, users, or groups by extracting actions that have not been used recently, **based on Access Analyzer-compatible tracking data**, but **without requiring CloudTrail logs or an Analyzer resource**.

+It is designed to:
+- Work without any pre-enabled AWS services
-- 📦 **Caches results**, and auto-rebuilds if:
+- Operate locally and safely
-  - The cache file does not exist
-  - The cache is broken or malformed
-  - The cache is older than 1 day (by default)
-- 📤 Outputs structured JSON (optionally pretty-printed)
-- 🧪 **New!** `list-last-accessed-details` subcommand to list actions unused for a specified period
+- Focus only on actions that can be **proven unused**

 ---

+## 2. How It Works

+The tool leverages two key data sources:
+1. **IAM's last accessed data** (retrieved via `generate-service-last-accessed-details` and `get-service-last-accessed-details`)
+2. **A local catalog** of IAM actions, built from public AWS documentation

+Each action in the catalog includes a `last_accessed_trackable` flag, which indicates whether the action is eligible for tracking by AWS's Access Analyzer API.
+Only trackable actions are considered when evaluating usage.

+---

+## 3. Important Notes

+This is **not** a tool for detecting *all* unused actions.
+Instead, it is designed to detect only those actions that:
+- Are trackable by Access Analyzer
+- Have not been accessed within a specified time window

+In other words, it answers:
+> *"Which actions can I safely delete, with objective evidence that they haven't been used recently?"*

+It does **not** require:
+- CloudTrail
+- A configured Access Analyzer resource
+- Any paid AWS features

+---

-## Installation
+## 4. Installation

-> ⚠️ **Requires Python 3.10 or higher**
+> ⚠️ **Requires Python 3.11 or higher**

 ```bash
 pip install .